RossTate/stack-switching/proposals/fibers/Explainer.md

 The `fiber.retireto` instruction has three operands: the identity of the fiber being retired, the identity of the fiber being resumed and an event &mdash;together with associated values on the argument stack&mdash;to communicate to the newly resumed fiber.

 In addition, the retiring fiber is put into a moribund state and any computation resources associated with it are released.

-#### `fiber.release` Destroy a suspended fiber

-The `fiber.release` instruction clears any computation resources associated with the identified fiber.
-The identified fiber must be in `suspended` state.

-If the suspended fiber has current descendant fibers (such as when the fiber was suspended), then those fibers are `fiber.release`d also.

-Since fiber references are wasm values, the reference itself remains valid.
-However, the fiber itself is now in a moribund state that cannot be resumed.

-The `fiber.release` instruction is primarily intended for situations where a fiber manager needs to eliminate unneeded fibers and does not wish to cancel them by resuming them with a cancellation event.

 ## Examples